 The construction materials are predominantly face brick masonry, wood casement sash and French doors, a coloured concrete floor slab, and glass.
-The roof is clad in wood shingles.5 natural places or objects
+The roof is clad in wood shingles.

 Rivendell is in good condition, in the ownership of the Virr family, and has not been altered in any substantial way.